15 Characteristics of a Good Software Engineer

 Creativity allows programmers to think out of the box.
 It allows them to work in smarter ways and explore areas which aren’t usually explored by people who like to follow hard and fast rules.
 It is past that time when people stuck with traditional methods for ages and most employers now seek creativity.

-Creativity is also something that sets apart a software engineer from other off the mill engineers.
-It is a hard earned skill that allows to stand out of the crowd quite easily.
+Creativity is also something that sets apart a software engineer from other off-the-mill engineers.
+It is a hard-earned skill that allows one to stand out of the crowd quite easily.
+As well as coding skills, you may also need a working knowledge of the latest programming languages and software.
+It can be said that there is a great value of knowledge and skill at work..

 This traits is an important attribute of any sound engineer.
 When you’re working on a product you need to have a clear vision about it and you need to set goals till the very final stages of the product.